Ridah97/CSE470-Poject/README.md

 # CSE470-Poject
-A Bank Management System following MVC Structure which can give services to people for different criteria in Bank system.
+A Bank Management System following MVC Structure which can give services to people for different criteria in Banking system.

 Programming language use to build Backend of this website is Java.